browserengineering/book/book/embeds.md

 other fancier algorithms like [Lanczos](https://en.wikipedia.org/wiki/Lanczos_resampling).

 Let's optimize to take advantage of these new observations.
-The first is to decode directly the painted size rather than intrinsic.
-We'll use the [`image-rendering`][image-rendering] CSS property to decide which image filter algorithm to pick.
+We'll decode directly the painted size rather than intrinsic, and utilize the [`image-rendering`][image-rendering] CSS property to decide which image filter algorithm to use.

 [image-rendering]: https://developer.mozilla.org/en-US/docs/Web/CSS/image-rendering

-This is not too hard, but requires doing the decode during paint rather than load.
+This is not too hard, but requires doing the decode during paint rather than load (because we don't know the painted size until after layout!).
 So first store the *encoded* image instead of the *decoded* one during load:

 ``` {.python replace=Tab/Frame}
 class Tab: